campbellelinker/campbelllinker/_pages/academic.md

 ## Honors Thesis in Psychology

 The departmental honors thesis is for senior psychology majors interested in conducting independent research on a particular topic.
 Honors students work closely with a faculty member to conceptualize, design, and conduct an empirical research project.

 Please note: faculty members from outside the Smith Psychology department are not eligible to serve as thesis advisers; the principal adviser of a psychology honors thesis must be a Smith Psychology Department faculty member.

 The project culminates in a paper that is equivalent to a publishable journal article in quality and length (i.e., about 30-50 pages of text and written in APA style).
 At the end of the academic year, Honors students present their projects to the department as a whole.
 Successful completion of an Honors thesis leads to departmental honors upon graduation.

-Visit the official Smith College website for FAQ about Honors Theses.
+Visit the official Smith College website for FAQ about Honors Theses across departments.

 # ACADEMIC HELP RESOURCES